Monday, July 6, 2026

 Fill utilisation = 0.667 / 0.68 = 98% — slightly high; consider increasing excipient ratio or switching to size 00.

 Capsule size selection is one of the earliest formulation decisions and affects API loading, patient acceptability, and manufacturing feasibility.
-Key considerations include:
+Development teams measure loose and tapped bulk density during preformulation, then confirm selected size in exhibit and pilot batches on target filling equipment before locking the master formula.

 Frequently Asked Questions

-Capsule size is selected based on the fill volume required to accommodate the formulation.
+Capsule size is selected based on fill volume required to accommodate the formulation at target fill weight.
 Fill volume = fill weight (mg) ÷ bulk density (g/mL) ÷ 1000.
-The calculated volume is compared to rated capsule volumes; the smallest capsule that can hold the fill at 70–95% utilisation is selected.
+The calculated volume is compared to rated capsule volumes; the smallest size holding the fill at 70–95% utilisation is selected.
 Size 0 (0.68 mL) and 00 (0.91 mL) are most common for adult oral solid dosage forms.

-Fill volume is the volume of formulation material (powder, granules, pellets, mini-tablets) that physically occupies the capsule body.
+Fill volume is the volume of powder, granules, pellets, or other formulation that physically occupies the capsule body.
 Calculated as fill weight (g) ÷ bulk density (g/mL).
-The fill should not exceed 80–90% of the capsule body volume to allow the cap to close properly.
-Rated capsule volumes include both body and cap when joined; usable body volume is somewhat less.
+The fill should not exceed 80–90% of capsule body volume to allow cap closure.
+Rated volumes include both body and cap when joined.

-Bulk density is the mass of powder per unit volume in its loose, uncompacted state (g/mL).
-It ranges from about 0.2 g/mL for very fluffy materials to over 1.0 g/mL for dense granules.
-A default of 0.5 g/mL is used when no measured value is available.
-Tapped density (measured after standardised tapping) is typically higher and may be more representative of the compacted powder in a filled capsule.
+Bulk density is the mass of powder per unit volume in its uncompacted (loose) state, typically g/mL.
+It varies from 0.2 g/mL for fluffy materials to over 1.0 g/mL for dense granules.
+Default 0.5 g/mL is common when no measured value exists.
+Tapped density is typically 10–40% higher and more relevant for tamping capsule fillers.

-The fill should occupy approximately 70–90% of the total capsule volume (body + cap) to allow reliable cap closure.
-On high-speed filling lines, a nominal overfill of 5–10% by weight is common to account for weight variation and to meet fill weight specifications across the batch.
-The exact acceptable range is defined in the product's fill weight specification in the batch manufacturing record.
+Fill should occupy approximately 70–90% of total capsule volume for reliable cap closure.
+On high-speed filling lines, nominal overfill of 5–10% by weight accounts for weight variation.
+Exact acceptable range is defined in the product fill weight specification in the batch manufacturing record.

-Size 0 has a fill volume of approximately 0.68 mL; size 00 holds approximately 0.91 mL — about 34% larger.
-The numbering system is counterintuitive: smaller numbers indicate larger capsules (000 is the largest, 5 the smallest).
-Size 00 is used for higher-dose products, while size 0 is the most common adult oral solid dosage form.
-Both are available in hard gelatin (HGC) and HPMC vegetarian grades.
+Size 0 has nominal fill volume ~0.68 mL; size 00 holds ~0.91 mL — about 34% larger.
+Smaller numbers indicate larger capsules (000 largest, 5 smallest).
+Size 00 is common for high-dose products; size 0 is the most widely used adult oral solid size.
+Both available in HGC and HPMC grades.

 Related Calculators